IVDR CE Marking Overview

 - IVDR, Annex II – Technical Documentation File (TDF), which includes information related to product design and manufacturing, product verification and validation, and risk analysis and management

-- MDR, Annex III – Post-Market Surveillance (PMS) appendix
+- IVDR, Annex III – Post-Market Surveillance (PMS) appendix

-- MDR, Annex XIII – Performance Evaluation Report (PER)
+- IVDR, Annex XIII – Performance Evaluation Report (PER)

-Not all the requirements outlined in Annexes II, III and XIII may apply to your specific device.
-Manufacturers should determine which sections are appropriate.
+Not all the requirements outlined in each section above may apply to your device.
+Manufacturers should determine which sections within each Annex (TDF/PMS/CER) are applicable for their device.
 Where a section is deemed not applicable, manufacturers should document a rationale as to why this has been excluded from the Technical Documentation File (TDF) and/or Performance Evaluation Report (PER).

-The information detailed in the TDF and PER should provide evidence that the General Safety and Performance Requirements (GSPRs), described in the Technical Documentation Files overview section, have been sufficiently addressed.
+The information detailed in the TDF and PER should provide evidence that the General Safety and Performance Requirements (GSPRs), described further below, have been sufficiently addressed.

 1) Technical Documentation File Main Body (IVDR Annex II)